 Let me preface this poem by saying that while I do appreciate the kind things my now family has done for my birthday, I don't really care for big deals made of it.
-My family of origin wasn't either.
+My family of origin didn't either.
 They were more interested in themselves and their other kids.
 So I'm not used to or comfortable with being the center of attention, especially for a birthday which everyone has one a year.
 I do, however, find it a good time to pause, bookmark and consider.

 Why is it some people make

-such a big deal of their day of birth
+a big deal of their day of birth

 as if they had accomplished